orsonteodoro/oiledmachine-overlay/SECURITY.md

       The sysadmin can choose between Retpoline or CET (5% performance penalty), the latter having the more higher mitigation score while both are mutually exclusive mitigation techniques.
 * [8] Operationally working required for @system set, web browser dependencies, lightweight high value assets.
 Optional for EOL software or heavy packages (+20 MLOC).
 * [9] DoS mitigation is offloaded to sysadmin
+* [10] Performance-critical and security-critical are mutually exclusive.
+An analogy, the military checkpoints are guarded and slow flowing and not free flowing unchecked.
+The memory corruption checks are not optimized out.
+* [11] A comprehensive isolation should be provided as default on to isolate the crown jewels and crown jewel keys from network facing packages.
+A presence of a Dockerfile may indicate default on necessity.
+  - Isolation eras:  chroot (1979), MAC (early 2000s), virtualization (2000s), syscall isolation (2005), app sandboxes (mid 2000s), containers (2010s)
+  - Input isolation - mitigate keyboard snooping (aka X11 sandboxing or Wayland)
+  - File system isolation - mitigate sensitive file exfiltration
+  - Memory isolation - mitigate sensitive memory exfiltration
+  - MAC isolation - mitigate file exfiltration, data tampering, privilege escalation (SELinux, Apparmor)
+  - Syscall isolation - mitigate memory exfiltration, shell code execution, privilege escalation (aka seccomp)
+* [12] Project maintainers that prevent adoption, security ignornant, possibly compromised, grifters of free software, ignoring community demands or narssistic, not following conventions, non LTS

+* A - A grade
+* B - B grade
+* C - C grade
+* D - D grade
+* F - F grade
+* P - Partially mitigated
+* R - Recognized as a threat but not actively mitigating

 * ZC - Zero Click vulnerability
 * CE - Code Execution and Shell Command Injection (SCI)